Tunisia: Ex-President Ben Ali flees to Saudi Arabia

-Our correspondent says they will now want to see the fruits of their demonstrations, and will not settle for the elite remaining in power.'New government'
+Our correspondent says they will now want to see the fruits of their demonstrations, and will not settle for the elite remaining in power.

 Mr Ghannouchi, a 69-year-old former finance minister who has been prime minister since 1999, has said he will meet representatives of political parties on Saturday to form a government, calling it a "decisive day".

 He said he hoped the new government would "meet expectations".